Sackboy: A Big Adventure PS4, PS5 Trophy Guide and Road Map

 Online play is not available at launch and will be added to the game in a future update, supposedly “Late 2020”.
 Once this feature is available the game will be easier to plat without requiring a second controller, but you’ll then need a friend with a copy of the game and a PS Plus subscription.

-The game is mostly easy to plat, some of the latter levels are quite difficult but nothing you shouldn’t be able to handle.
+Sackboy has a mostly easy platinum, some of the latter levels are quite difficult but nothing you shouldn’t be able to handle.
 The reason I’ve put the difficulty down as “Medium” is for a single trophy; String it Together, which asks you to do a pretty incredible feat that a lot of people may struggle with.
 This comes in during phase four of your trophy journey.

 Phase One – Complete the Game

-To start off with, simply focus on completing the game.
+To kick off with this Sackboy Trophy Guide, simply focus on completing the game.
 There’s a lot of content in Sackboy: A Big Adventure and it’s best to just dive in, work your way through the levels (preferably with a friend to get the multiplayer trophies out of the way naturally), customise your character, and most importantly – have fun!

 Unmissable Mission Completion Trophies